tsano430/alpha-nmf/README.md

 # alpha-nmf

-[WIP] C Implementation of "[A damped Newton algorithm for nonnegative matrix factorization based on alpha-divergence][1]"
+C Implementation of "[A damped Newton algorithm for nonnegative matrix factorization based on alpha-divergence][1]"

 Abstract
 --------